Trump Foundation To Dissolve Amid New York AG's Investigation

 The news comes as her office continues its investigation into various questions about the foundation's conduct, including whether the foundation broke the law by coordinating with Trump's 2016 presidential campaign and whether it was truly functioning as a charitable organization.

-Underwood said her office had detailed "a shocking pattern of illegality involving the Trump Foundation" and that the foundation's decision to shutter was "an important victory for the rule of law."
+Underwood said her office had detailed "a shocking pattern of illegality involving the Trump Foundation- including unlawful coordination with the Trump presidential campaign, repeated and willful self-dealing, and much more.
+This amounted to the Trump Foundation functioning as little more than a checkbook to serve Mr. Trump's business and political interests."

+Underwood said the foundation's decision to shutter was "an important victory for the rule of law."

 The foundation agreed to dissolve under the supervision of a judge.
-Underwood's office will supervise the dispersal of the foundation's remaining assets to charities.
+Underwood's office will supervise the disbursement of the foundation's remaining assets to charities.
 The New York attorney general's office will continue its lawsuit against the foundation and is seeking millions in restitution and penalties and also seeks to bar Trump and his children from serving on the boards of other New York charities.

+Alan S. Futerfas, a lawyer for the Trump Organization, issued a statement saying "the Foundation has been seeking to dissolve and distribute its remaining assets to worthwhile charitable causes since Donald J. Trump's victory in the 2016 Presidential election.
+Unfortunately, the NYAG sought to prevent dissolution for almost two years, thereby depriving those most in need of nearly $1.7 million."

-The investigation was spurred by a series of reports in The Washington Post about the foundation's activities, which suggested little, if any, actual charitable giving, and a pattern of helping Trump's presidential campaign efforts.
+The investigation was spurred by a series of reports in The Washington Post about the foundation's activities, which suggested little, if any, actual charitable giving, and a pattern of helping Trump's business and political ambitions.

+The foundation was established in the 1980s but first drew intense scrutiny after a January 2016 event in Iowa featuring then-candidate Trump.
+Trump had boycotted a Republican presidential debate and held what he described as a fundraiser for veterans instead.
+Several other GOP candidates also attended the event.

+Trump claimed that he personally donated $1 million to veterans' charities.
+Subsequent reporting from the Post's David Fahrenthold could find no corroboration for that claim.
+Over time, his reporting turned up more evidence that the Trump Foundation was in violation of numerous laws.
+Fahrenthold subsequently won a Pulitzer in 2017 for his reporting on the foundation and Trump's charitable contributions.

 Citizens For Responsibility and Ethics in Washington executive director Noah Bookbinder said, "It is good to see this fraud is finally over."
 CREW had filed complaints calling for investigations into the foundation.

+In its most recent available filing with the IRS, in 2016 the foundation reported $2,929,274 in revenue and $3,075,269 in expenses.
+Most of the foundations donations that year went to veterans groups, following a campaign promise candidate Trump.
+The foundation also donated $25,000 to Florida Attorney General Pam Bondi, according to CREW, in an apparent effort to dissuade her from investigating Trump University, another now-shuttered Trump venture.

+In late 2016, Trump said he wanted to dissolve the foundation, but was prevented by Underwood as her investigation continued.

-NPR's Brett Neeley and Peter Overby contributed to this story.
+NPR's Brett Neely and Peter Overby contributed to this story.